hkrijun/Minesweeper/README.md

 - Proper Game Over event
   - Player name input in case a high score is reached
 - Gather and save statistics and create a high score list
+- Connect menu actions
 - Enhancements here and there

-  Expected to be completed in February 2018.
+> Expected to be completed in February 2018.